defenseunicorns/uds-cli/design-docs/0001-bundle-state.md

 UDS CLI users have requested the ability to see the state of their bundles that are currently deployed in K8s cluster.
 This information is useful to know before applying upgrades, troubleshooting, removing bundles, etc. Currently, Zarf provides a `package list` command that lists all the packages in the cluster and users would like similar functionality for bundles.

-#### 2. Orphaned Zarf Packages
+#### 2. Unreferenced Zarf Packages

-Today it's possible for packages that have been removed from a `uds-bundle.yaml` but previously deployed in the cluster to become orphaned.
+Today it's possible for packages that have been removed from a `uds-bundle.yaml` but previously deployed in the cluster to become unreferenced.
 For example, an engineer has created a UDS bundle consisting of 3 packages and deployed this bundle to a mission environment.
 Later, the engineer decides one of those packages is no longer needed, so they remove it from the bundle and deploy the bundle again.
-The package that was removed from the bundle is still present in the cluster and is now orphaned, and the engineer must manually remove it.
+The package that was removed from the bundle is still present in the cluster and is now unreferenced, and the engineer must manually remove it.

 ## UDS State